-LA firefighters rely on axe, luck to free Woods from crash
+LA firefighters rely on ax, luck to free Woods from crash

 Barrett, a 25-year fire service veteran, and her fellow firefighters know the dangers of the eponymous rolling hills in the area and have cut many drivers out of their twisted cars.

-They initially had three plans for Woods’ SUV: First, try the axe on the windshield.
+They initially had three plans for Woods’ SUV: First, try the ax on the windshield.
 If that didn’t work, see if going through the sunroof was a possibility.
 A third option would be to cut the entire roof off.

 The firefighters and paramedics spoke to Woods — who introduced himself as “Tiger” — throughout, reassuring him through a hole in the windshield that he’d soon be free.